-Companies are struggling to find, hire, and retain people who have the skills needed to fill their open positions.
-With low unemployment across the United States, a company can reduce hiring time and gain a competitive advantage by pursuing talent from new and nontraditional sources.
+Even as the country's labor market begins to loosen, many companies are struggling to find, hire, and retain people who have the skills needed to fill their open positions.
+Across industries that are continuing to boom- healthcare, logistics, and technology to name a few- companies can reduce hiring time and gain a competitive advantage by pursuing talent from new and nontraditional sources.
 This approach taps into the vast potential of underrepresented populations.